New car incentives, Ecobonus up to 13,750 euros in 2024

 New car incentives

 The Minister for Business and Made in Italy, Adolfo Urso, announced that the car incentive program will be reshaped.
-In fact, the fund financed for 2024 with 570 million by the Prime Ministerial Decree of 6 April 2022, it could be extended to 610 million, adding a further 320 million in residual funds, reaching almost a billion overall.
+In fact, the fund financed for 2024 with 570 million by the Prime Ministerial Decree of 6 April 2022, it could be extended to 610 million with the addition of a further 320 million in residual funds, reaching almost a billion overall.

 Minister Adolfo Urso, pictured with Stellantis CEO Carlos Tavares